-I’m worried that I’m getting too old to have healthy children.
-This is one of the driving forces for me wanting to start now even though I know we aren’t ready.
-I’m not getting any younger.
-At 35 (almost 36) I’m way too close to the age where any pregnancy will be a high-risk pregnancy.
-I’m also at the tail end of my most fertile years.
+I was nearly 36 when I decided to have this difficult conversation with myself.
+That is close to the age where any pregnancy would be considered high-risk.
+It’s also near the tail end of my most fertile years.
 According to USA today, as women reach age 35 and beyond, it gets harder and harder to conceive.
 And according to Baby Center, a whopping two thirds of women over forty have fertility issues!

 I know the older I get the harder it will be to conceive.
-I’m lucky (and thankful) that I changed my mind about it before the window was closed for good.
+That’s why it was important to consider all my options before that window closed for good.

-Fortunately for me (I think) I’ve always had fairly regular periods.
+I’ve always had fairly regular periods.
 The longest I’ve had to wait is about 2 weeks.
-I’m hoping this means that my ovaries do regularly produce eggs, even though they have the little cysts in them.
-But it’s also possible that I’m one of the unlucky few who gets periods but no eggs.
-If I’m not going to get eggs, I’d rather skip the period all together.
+But this doesn’t mean that my ovaries regularly produce eggs.
+It’s possible that I’m one of the unlucky few who gets periods but no eggs.
+If I’m not going to get eggs, I’d rather skip the period all together, but unfortunately I don’t really get a say in that.

-If fertility treatments don’t work, I could also opt for In-Vitro Fertilization.
-They harvest eggs and sperm, make embryos in a petri dish, and then implant these embryos back into the uterus.
+If fertility treatments don’t work, you could also opt for In-Vitro Fertilization.
+With this method, medical professionals harvest eggs and sperm, make embryos in a petri dish, and then implant these embryos back into the uterus.
 The technology behind In-Vitro has really come a long way, and tons of people get positive results.

 The big disadvantage to In-Vitro is that it’s still very expensive.
 One In-Vitro session can cost between 12 and 15 thousand dollars!
 And unfortunately, most insurance companies don’t cover it.
 Honestly, I don’t think I would pay that much money for the chance of having a biological baby.
 If my insurance covered most of the cost, I might give it a try, but it isn’t something that I would pay out of pocket for.
 Raising kids is crazy expensive as it is, I don’t want to add an extra twelve grand on top of that!